-Nearly half of doctors experience physician burnout
+The consequences of physician burnout

 The effects of physician burnout are far-reaching.
-Burnout has been associated with an increase in medical errors and when looking at burnout-related turnover, it could cost as much as $17 billion annually in the US alone.
+Burnout has been associated with an increase in medical errors.
+When looking at burnout-related physician turnover, it could cost as much as $17 billion annually in the US alone.

 What causes physician burnout?